-maximum of the three consecutive regulatory design values containing the base year as the base year design value $(DV_b)$ to identify maintenance monitors.
-Both the EPA's approach and the TCEQ's approach account for three years of meteorological variability in their choice of $DV_b$ to identify maintenance monitors since a single design value is a three-year average of the annual fourth-highest MDA8 ozone concentration.
-The EPA's approach is to choose the maximum of the three consecutive regulatory design values containing the base year as the $DV_b$ while the TCEQ's approach is to choose the latest of the three consecutive regulatory design values containing the base year as the $DV_b$ .
-For the reasons described in TCEQ's SIP revision, the TCEQ determined that the selection of the most recent $DV_b$ addresses all issues relevant for an independent assessment of maintenance; and therefore, provides a comprehensive assessment of the potential impacts of Texas emissions on potential maintenance monitors.
+The Texas Commission on Environmental Quality (TCEQ) introduced in its 2015 Ozone NAAQS Transport SIP Revision 39 an approach for identifying maintenance monitors that differs from the approach used by the EPA in CSAPR and the 2015 Transport NODA.
+The EPA used the maximum of the three consecutive regulatory design values containing the base year as the base year design value (DV_b) to identify maintenance monitors.
+Both the EPA's approach and the TCEQ's approach account for three years of meteorological variability in their choice of DV_b to identify maintenance monitors since a single design value is a three-year average of the annual fourth-highest MDA8 ozone concentration.
+The EPA's approach is to choose the maximum of the three consecutive regulatory design values containing the base year as the DV_b while the TCEQ's approach is to choose the latest of the three consecutive regulatory design values containing the base year as the DV_b.
+For the reasons described in TCEQ's SIP revision, the TCEQ determined that the selection of the most recent DV_b addresses all issues relevant for an independent assessment of maintenance; and therefore, provides a comprehensive assessment of the potential impacts of Texas emissions on potential maintenance monitors.

-OEPA's recalculation of maintenance monitors using the Texas approach presents an excellent alternative to EPA's approach and is supported by MOG.
+We urge IDEM to consider the recalculation of maintenance monitors using the Texas approach as presenting an excellent alternative to EPA's approach.

-12. In the development of its Good Neighbor SIP, maintenance areas should not be given the same weight and status as nonattainment areas.
+11. In the development of its Good Neighbor SIP, maintenance areas should not be given the same weight and status as nonattainment areas.

-OEPA is correct in addressing on page 9 of the proposed GNS that maintenance monitors should not be given the same weight as nonattainment monitors.
 Maintenance areas should not be subject to the same "significance" test as is applied to nonattainment areas.
 Maintenance areas do not require the same emission reduction requirements as nonattainment areas, and therefore, require different management.